SmokinCaterpillar/blog/iotchain/iotchain.md

 ![The Repo](https://raw.githubusercontent.com/SmokinCaterpillar/blog/master/iotchain/the_repo.png)

-### Oh Boy
+## Oh Boy

 The Cryptocurrency community should teak a break, followed by a deep breath, and we should ask ourselves: How did we end up here?

 I know, everyone is sick of hearing the evil B-word, but I have to say it: I do smell a **bubble** here.
-Hopefully, I am wrong, I just caught them in a very early stage, and IoT Chain will deliver an amazing new Blockchain solution in the far future.
+Hopefully, I am wrong, I just caught them in a very early stage, and IoT Chain will deliver an amazing new Blockchain or DAG solution in the far future.
-However, I would always be skeptical if a project offers a super flashy website, but everything beyond that fails to live up to the promises made on this exact page.
+However, I would always be skeptical if a project offers a super flashy website, but everything beyond that fails to live up to the promises made.

 Maybe you can take this as a friendly reminder to do your homework before investing, especially for high risk options such as Cryptocurrencies.